learningequality/studio/README.md

     # mac: psql postgres
     CREATE USER learningequality with NOSUPERUSER INHERIT NOCREATEROLE CREATEDB LOGIN NOREPLICATION NOBYPASSRLS PASSWORD 'kolibri';

-Create a database called `gonano`
+Create a database called `kolibri-studio`

-    CREATE DATABASE "gonano" WITH TEMPLATE = template0 OWNER = "learningequality";
+    CREATE DATABASE "kolibri-studio" WITH TEMPLATE = template0 OWNER = "learningequality";

 ### 6. Run all database migrations and load constants

-You'll only need to run these commands once, to setup the necessary tables and constants in the database:
+These commands setup the necessary tables and contents in the database:

     # On one terminal, run all external services
     yarn run services